Who We Are

 Don Yu, Executive Director

-Don currently serves as the Executive Director of the Korean Community Development Services Center (KCDSC) in Philadelphia, PA.
-Don has spent his diverse and distinguished career as a leader in education, government, nonprofit organizations, and the law.
-He is a second-generation American of Asian descent.
-His experience spans strategic partnerships and fundraising, legal issues, board relations, financial sustainability, governance, and politics.
-In his more than 20 years of service to a variety of organizations and institutions, he has earned an outstanding reputation for his passion, thoughtfulness, and strategic thinking.
+Don currently serves as the Executive Director of the Korean Community Development Services Center in Philadelphia, PA.
+His professional experience spans strategic partnerships and fundraising, legal issues, board relations, financial sustainability, governance, and politics.

 Prior to joining KCDSC, Don served as the Chief Strategy & Product Officer at Scholarship America, the largest nonprofit provider of scholarships in the U.S. He has also served as the Chief Operating Officer for former First Lady Michelle Obama’s Reach Higher initiative as well as Vice President for Applied Policy & Advancement at Common App.
 There, he oversaw strategic initiatives and product innovations that primarily served low-income and marginalized students.